Breach of Fiduciary Duty: Everything You Need to Know

 - If any duties were breached within context of the relationship

-Additionally, a breach of fiduciary duty can be any behaviour that is not in the best interest of the client; any action that solely benefits the fiduciary; or any failure on part of the fiduciary to be completely transparent with important information.
+Additionally, a breach of fiduciary duty can be any behavior that is not in the best interest of the client; any action that solely benefits the fiduciary; or any failure on part of the fiduciary to be completely transparent with important information.

 If there is no statute that defines the fiduciary relationship, a contract can define the scope of the relationship and fiduciary duties.
 If you believe there may have been a breach of fiduciary duty, contact an attorney who can assist you to legally resolve the breach.